Can you transfer car insurance?

-When you buy a new car, it's important to sort out your car insurance before you get behind the wheel.
-The easy option is to simply transfer your existing insurance policy over to your new car, though you may be able to cut costs by switching to a new provider.
+When you buy a new car, it's important to sort out your car insurance before you get behind the wheel, just in case something happens as you're driving it home.
+The easy option is to simply transfer your existing insurance over to your new car, though you may be able to cut costs by switching.
 This short guide takes you through it all.

 Can I transfer my existing policy to a new car?

 Yes, it is possible to transfer your current car insurance policy over to a new car – and it's usually an easy process too.